Training Module

 Key outcomes

-• Assess whether internal/external context claims are specific, current, and reflected in operational reality
+• Assess whether internal and external context claims are specific, current, and reflected in operational reality

-• Distinguish a formally correct scope statement from a credible, auditable scope and boundary claim
+• Distinguish a formally correct scope statement from a credible and auditable scope and boundary definition

 Additional capabilities

-• Identify and test interfaces that commonly create hidden boundary gaps (handoffs, shared services, third parties)
+• Identify and test interfaces that commonly create hidden boundary gaps such as handovers, shared services, and third-party activities

 • Evaluate exclusions and “not applicable” claims for defensibility and likely impact on assurance coverage

-• Formulate clear audit conclusions on context/scope credibility without re-teaching or redesigning the underlying methods
+• Formulate clear audit conclusions on context and scope credibility without redesigning the management system

 Additional benefits